Why can’t I recall her name?

 Your brain uses 20 percent of your body’s energy.
 That’s why vitamin B12, which plays a significant role in energy metabolism, helps memory.
 Your body stores this vitamin less efficiently as you age.

 Tip: Include plant sources of the vitamin in your diet, such as the sea vegetable nori.
 If you’re low, you may need to take a supplement.
-I recommend Global Healing Center’s organic, plant-based B12 Blend for excellent memory support.
+I recommend Global Healing’s organic, plant-based B12 Blend for excellent memory support.

 12. Take Lithium Orotate